-How to Engage Your Team to Build Strategy, Reach Your Goals, and Grow Your Practice
+How to Engage Your Team to Build Strategy, and Reach Your Goals

-You know this: Great patient care begins the moment the patient walks through the door.
-Did you ever consider how many micro-interactions they have from coming to leaving?
-There are many moving parts of a medical office with varying areas of expertise.
-How do you bring a doctor, a medical technician, and a medical coder together?
-It may like the beginning of a joke, but here’s the punchline - these different areas of expertise need to learn how to achieve common goals in order to grow your practice.
 Human capital is important to invest in, and that includes investing in every member of your team!
-Our Adam Kae Way uses team engagement strategies to increase communication and develop goals that will grow your practice.
-Read on to discover 5 gold nuggets in increasing team engagement in your medical practice!
+Our Adam Kae Way uses team engagement strategies to increase communication and develop goals that will grow your business.
+Read on to discover 5 gold nuggets in increasing team engagement in your marketing agency!

 Tip 1: Goooooooooal!

 Take a look at those to-do lists.
 See any commonalities?
-As the commander-in-chief of your practice, what are your long-term goals?
+As the commander-in-chief of your agency, what are your long-term goals?

 Use this as a team-building experience, and develop organization-wide goals together!
 Once you have your BHAG, ask yourself what needs to happen to achieve that goal.
 Break it down into smaller goals that each department has a role in.
 All of your goals should be measurable, actionable, and have a time limit to reach them.